ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 - TWO complete TOTAL BODY workouts using ZERO equipment

-- Separate BEGINNER and ADVANCED versions
+- Separate complete bodyweight BEGINNER and ADVANCED routines to accommodate any fitness level

-This month long home workout routine is made up of two complete workouts that will be alternated.
+This month long home bodyweight workout routine is made up of two complete workouts that will be alternated.

 Workout A will be performed on Monday and Friday of Week 1, and Workout B will be performed on Wednesday.
 In Week 2, you’ll perform Workout B on Monday and Friday, with Workout A slotted in for Wednesday.
 You’ll be alternating your workouts for a month or as long as you do the program.